skeggse/terraform-aws-ses-to-gmail/README.md

 we'd either have to keep a record of emails we've received somewhere (money + complexity), or we'd need to search via Gmail's API for an existing copy of the email.

+The Lambda does not attempt to handle threading in any sort of clean manner.

 The Lambda also does not attempt to pass Gmail's SPF checks; Gmail sees the message as being sent from some random Amazon, even though it's being uploaded via the Gmail API.